laxmithapas/face_attendi4/FINAL_REPORT.md

 ## 2. ABSTRACT

-This project presents a robust **Face Recognition Attendance System** enhanced with **Liveness Detection** and **Behavioral Analytics**.
+This project presents a robust **Face Recognition Attendance System** enhanced with **Bio-Liveness Fraud Protection** and **Behavioral Analytics**.
 Traditional attendance methods (manual, RFID) are prone to errors and fraud ("buddy punching").
 Our system leverages Deep Learning (FaceNet) for high-accuracy recognition and Eye Aspect Ratio (EAR) for anti-spoofing.
 Furthermore, it introduces a "Workforce Analytics" dashboard that tracks session duration, late arrivals, and attendance trends, transforming raw logs into actionable insights for institutional management.

 ---